scylladb/scylladb/docs/upgrade/_common/upgrade-image.rst

       * ``<version>`` - The ScyllaDB version to which you are upgrading ( |NEW_VERSION| ).
       * ``<arch>`` - Architecture type: ``x86_64`` or ``aarch64``.

     The file is included in the ScyllaDB packages downloaded in the previous step.
-The file location is ScyllaDB Open Source: ``http://downloads.scylladb.com/downloads/scylla/aws/manifest/scylla-packages-<version>-<arch>.txt``
+The file location is ``http://downloads.scylladb.com/downloads/scylla/aws/manifest/scylla-packages-<version>-<arch>.txt``

     Example: